Disrupting the Cycle: Reforming Reentry

 - Theresa Sweeney, 2016 JustleadershipUSA Fellow

-The second panel will analyze the same issues from the perspective of the people directly affected.
-This panel of formerly incarcerated individuals will be led through a discussion of the issues.
-Four of the five speakers – Teresa Hodge, Johnny Perez, Antonio Rivera, and Theresa Sweeney – not only bring the perspective of their own reentry experiences, but also can share their experiences working on these issues from the other side as individuals at the center of reentry reform efforts.
-Ptah Amen was recently released from Otisville, a state facility in NY, in August of 2015, so he offers a recent example of the reentry highs and lows.
+The second panel analyzed the same issues from the perspective of the people directly affected.
+This panel of formerly incarcerated individuals was led through a discussion of the issues.
+Four of the five speakers – Teresa Hodge, Johnny Perez, Antonio Rivera, and Theresa Sweeney – not only brought the perspective of their own reentry experiences, but also shared their experiences working on these issues from the other side as individuals at the center of reentry reform efforts.
+Ptah Amen was recently released from Otisville, a state facility in NY, in August of 2015, so he offered a recent example of the reentry highs and lows.
 He has spoken to other student groups about these experiences.

 Third Panel: The Way Forward: The Policy Innovators Who Are Reforming Reentry

 Moderator: Jeremy Travis, President, John Jay College of Criminal Law